gcollombet/mandelbrot_rust_wgpu/readme.md

 # Real time Mandelbrot set explorer

-## What is it ?

-Yes, yet another mandelbrot set explorer.
+Yet another mandelbrot set explorer.

 It has been done millions of times, but I wanted to do it myself...
 This version is focused on real time navigation.

+ - The navigation is done with the mouse, and the zoom is done with the mouse wheel.

-The acceleration given by the GPU allow to render the Mandelbrot set in real time, even at high zoom level.
+ - The acceleration given by the GPU allow to render the Mandelbrot set in real time, even at high zoom level.

+## Use it

+### Download

+Download the latest release [here](https://github.com/gcollombet/mandelbrot_rust_wgpu/releases/latest).

-### Navigation
+### Controls

-The navigation is done with the mouse, and the zoom is done with the mouse wheel.
+- `Mouse wheel` to zoom at center of screen
+- `Left mouse pressed` to move
+- `Right mouse pressed` to rotate
+- Arrow keys or `Z`, `Q`, `S`, `D` to move
+- `A` and `E` to rotate left and right
+- Numpad `+` and `-` to change the zoom speed
+- Numpad `/` and `*` to change the iteration count
+- `Space` pause the animation
+- `Entrer` to reset the zoom and rotation
+- `Page up/down` to increase/decrease the color palette scale
+- `F11` to toggle fullscreen
+- `Escape` to quit

+## General information

 ### Perturbation theory